2026-2028 Catalog

 Residency Status Determination

 The campus Admissions Office determines the residency status of all new and returning students for nonresident tuition purposes.
 Responses to the application for admission and, if necessary, other evidence furnished by the student are used in making this determination.
 A student who fails to submit adequate information to establish a right to classification as a California resident is classified as a nonresident.
-For detailed explanation please refer to Cal Poly Admissions Residency for Tuition Purposes.
+For a detailed explanation, refer to Cal Poly Admissions Residency for Tuition Purposes.

 International (Foreign) Student Admission Requirements